 Administrative & Creative Team

 Paul Whelihan (Producing Artistic Director) is a producer for three decades in New Jersey’s professional theater circuit.
 While still an undergraduate at Montclair State University, he co-founded Ironbound Theatre in Newark, where Whelihan served as Managing Director.
 He was the Development Director of Forum Theatre Arts Center in Metuchen, and Audience Services Coordinator for Premier Stages at Kean University.
 In 2007, Whelihan co-founded Running Rabbit Theater, a company organized to instill a lifelong appreciation of and support for theater in young audiences and their families.
 Running Rabbit received unprecedented first-year funding from both the NJ State Council on the Arts and The Geraldine R. Dodge Foundation.
 Whelihan is an actor, director, stage manager and playwright as well.
 He’s written nine plays for family audiences, including the ground-breaking Treasure Island, the first professional production of its kind in New Jersey wherein the entire cast used spoken word, singing and American Sign Language to illuminate the story.
 He has performed, directed and stage-managed off-Broadway (47th Street Theater, 59 East 59 Theatres, NY Fringe Festival, 54 Below) and regionally (Royal Poincianna Playhouse, Broward Center for the Arts, Centenary Stage, Luna Stage Company, Bickford Theatre at Morris Museum, Forum Cultural Arts Center, Quillo Arts Center, The Growing Stage, Dreamcatcher Rep) in musicals, dramas, original works and locally produced television, film and web series projects (featured in the web series, The Madness of Art).
-As a teaching artist, Paul directs productions for Franklin Middle School (Somerset), Rockaway Valley School (Boonton), Breezy Point Summer Theatre Program (NY) and the YMCA of Wayne (NJ).
+As a teaching artist, Paul directs productions for Franklin Middle School (Somerset), Rockaway Valley School (Boonton), MLK School # 6 (Passaic), and Breezy Point Summer Theatre Program (NY).

 Samantha Simpson (General Manager) With over 20 years of experience in the entertainment field, she is passionate about the arts.
 Simpson has been a proud member of The Screen Actors Guild and The American Federation of Television and Radio Artists since 1996, and Actors Equity since 2004.
 Her experience includes various regional theatre (Bickford Theatre at Morris Museum, McCarter Theater, Surflight Theatre, Judith Anderson, The Forum Theatre, Running Rabbit) television, film, national commercials, and modeling projects.
 Favorite credits include Guest Starring/Recurring roles on Law & Order: Criminal Intent, As The World Turns and Gossip Girl.
 As a dance teacher and choreographer, Simpson enjoys developing and executing lesson plans, as well as mentoring children of all ages and skill level.
 Past choreography credits include Westfield High School, Surflight Theatre, Light Opera of NJ and Plays in The Park.
 Simpson is a two time Paper Mill Rising Star Award nominee and the recipient of the 2015 Paper Mill Rising Star Award for Outstanding Choreography/Staging of a Musical (Pippin).
 She was nominated for the 2016 Broadway World New Jersey Award for Best Choreography of a Professional Production (The Mystery of Edwin Drood, Light Opera of NJ) and was the recipient of the 2015 Broadway World New Jersey Award for Best Production by a Local Theater (Jesus Christ Superstar – Choreographer, Middlesex County Plays-in-the-Park).